DissolveStereo: Coarse Depth Injection for Zero-Shot Stereo Video Generation: Abstract

 \section{Abstract}

-Generating high-quality stereo videos that mimic human binocular vision requires maintaining consistent depth perception and temporal coherence across frames.
-While diffusion models have advanced image and video synthesis, generating high-quality stereo videos remains challenging due to the difficulty of maintaining consistent temporal and spatial coherence between left and right views.
-We introduce \textit{StereoCrafter-Zero}, a novel framework for zero-shot stereo video generation that leverages video diffusion priors without the need for paired training data.
-Key innovations include a noisy restart strategy to initialize stereo-aware latents and an iterative refinement process that progressively harmonizes the latent space, addressing issues like temporal flickering and view inconsistencies.
-Comprehensive evaluations, including quantitative metrics and user studies, demonstrate that \textit{StereoCrafter-Zero} produces high-quality stereo videos with improved depth consistency and temporal smoothness, even when depth estimations are imperfect.
-Our framework is robust and adaptable across various diffusion models, setting a new benchmark for zero-shot stereo video generation and enabling more immersive visual experiences.
-Our code can be found in~\url{https://github.com/shijianjian/StereoCrafter-Zero}
+Generating high-quality stereo videos requires consistent depth perception and temporal coherence across frames.
+Despite advances in image and video synthesis using diffusion models, producing high-quality stereo videos remains a challenging task due to the difficulty of maintaining consistent temporal and spatial coherence between left and right views.
+We introduce \textit{DissolveStereo}, a novel framework for zero-shot stereo video generation that leverages video diffusion priors without requiring paired training data.
+Our key innovations include a noisy restart strategy to initialize stereo-aware latent representations and an iterative refinement process that progressively harmonizes the latent space, addressing issues like temporal flickering and view inconsistencies.
+Importantly, we propose the use of dissolved depth maps to streamline latent space operations by reducing high-frequency depth information.
+Our comprehensive evaluations, including quantitative metrics and user studies, demonstrate that \textit{DissolveStereo} produces high-quality stereo videos with enhanced depth consistency and temporal smoothness.
+In terms of epipolar consistency, our method achieves an $11.7\%$ improvement in MEt3R score over the current state-of-the-art.
+Furthermore, user studies indicate strong perceptual gains over the previous arts, with an $8.0\%$ higher perceived frame quality and $10.9\%$ higher perceived temporal coherence.
+Our code is in~\url{https://github.com/shijianjian/DissolveStereo}.